-2. Damaged Fuel Injectors
+2. Damaged fuel injectors

-In case of the good fuel injector, the fuel is properly atomized, which means the fine droplets of fuel are spreading equally in the cylinder.
+In the case of a good fuel injector, the fuel is properly atomized, which means the fine droplets of fuel are spreading equally in the cylinder.
 However, if the injectors don’t close on time or they are clogged, there are chances that more fuel is injected in a certain area called as rich mixture area of the car.
 In this situation, even the amount of air is insufficient for the combustion of fuel due to blocked injectors (and the few opened ones inject only fuel).

 As a result, solid carbon is formed from the fuel not burnt, which is emitted as a black smoke from the tailpipe of the car.

-3. Faulty MAF Sensors
+3. Faulty MAF sensors

-4. Bad EGR Valve
+4. Bad EGR valve

-The EGR reduces emission of nitrogen oxides by re-circulating portion of an engine’s exhaust gas to the internal combustion engine.
+The EGR reduces the emission of nitrogen oxides by re-circulating a portion of an engine’s exhaust gas to the internal combustion engine.
 If this component is damaged, it emits all the black smoke out of exhaust.

-5. Damaged Piston Rings
+5. Damaged piston rings

-One possible reason behind black smoke from exhaust pipe is damaged piston rings.
+One possible reason behind the black smoke from exhaust pipes is damaged piston rings.
 Piston Rings are designed to prevent the infiltration of engine oil inside the combustion chamber.
 If there is any problem with the piston rings, the engine oil starts flowing into the combustion chamber.
 The combustion of the mixture of this engine oil and the fuel delivers black smoke.

-6. Engine Deposits
+6. Engine deposits

 Engine deposits are another reason causing black smoke from tailpipe.
 When the engine is new, it will run fluently without any problems.
-But after a long period of use, the engine conditions get worse and worse and this consists of getting accumulations of combustion product in important areas like combustion chambers and injectors.
-And these interfere with best functioning.
+But after a long period of use, the engine conditions get worse and worse and this consists of getting accumulations of combustion products in important areas like combustion chambers and injectors.
+And these interfere with the best functioning.

 >> Check out how to fix white smoke from exhaust <<